What Hazards Might a Motorcyclist Encounter?

 Source

-In order to avoid debris, you can install a windshield on your motorcycle to reduce the airflow, but the best solution is to cover every inch of your body in protective clothing, including long sleeves, pants, gloves and a full-face helmet with a protective visor.
+In order to avoid road debris, you can install a windshield on your motorcycle to reduce the airflow, but the best solution is to cover every inch of your body in protective clothing, including long sleeves, pants, gloves and a full-face helmet with a protective visor.

 Blind Spot Collisions